When studying abroad, nothing beats knowing that you’re on a path to securing a stable career with great financial success.

 The product of this analysis serves as a strong base upon which decisions in sectors such as the insurance and pension sectors are made.

-This is what makes actuarial science a very lucrative discipline and a valuable degree for any student looking to secure their financial future.
+This makes this a very lucrative discipline and a valuable degree for any student looking to secure their financial future.

 Canada’s mining sector is one of the largest globally and plays a significant role in supporting the national economy.

-Minerals like gold and diamond have a wide range of applications, whether it’s in industry, construction, or for making jewellery and other ornaments.
+Minerals, metals, gas, and oil have a wide range of applications, whether it’s in industry, construction, or for making jewellery and other ornaments.

-Mining and mineral engineers explore and scout for minerals, design the appropriate extraction methods, oversee the mining process, and coordinate the transportation of the extracted minerals.
+Mining and mineral engineers explore and scout for materials, design the appropriate extraction methods, oversee the mining process, and coordinate the transportation of the extracted products.

 They also design and develop the equipment used in mining for optimal efficiency and ensure that safety and environmental regulations are adhered to throughout the mining process.